 - Opportunities and recommendations for improvement

-We perform business continuity evaluations for companies of all kinds, including those with in-house continuity teams.
+We perform business continuity evaluations using our Resiliency Diagnosis process for companies of all kinds, including those with in-house continuity teams.

 For companies interested in our business continuity as a service program, the evaluation includes a detailed plan for how we will oversee your continuity program moving forward.